Kenshiro-28/MAGI/README.md

 This plugin adds a tool to generate images.

-Only Stable Diffusion 3.5 checkpoints are supported.
+Only Stable Diffusion XL (SDXL) checkpoints are supported.

 It automatically downloads the specified image generation model from Hugging Face.